Java Feature Flags & Toggles: A Step-by-Step Guide with a Working Java Application

 While creating a new feature, we saw an option to add a feature value.
 Let’s understand how that can be useful.

-For instance, due to some requirements, we only want to accept books that have a price greater than $20.
-This is to avoid filling up our library with cheap and less popular books.
-This helps us maintain a standard.
+For instance, due to some requirement we only want to accept books that have a price greater than $20.
+This is to avoid filling up our library with cheap and less selling books.
+Also, helps us maintain a standard.

 However, we want to keep varying this threshold price based on the rush and staff capacity.
 It is definitely not feasible to amend the code every time as per the requirement.